ehrpg/rules/docs/skills/overview.md

 Some skills are special, as in they require a lot of effort to learn and use right, or require special materials, trainers or facilities to learn properly.
-There are also speciality skills.
-These skills cannot be learned on their own, but reflect a specialisation of an already existing skill.
-They help to specialise and refine a character.

 Each skill has a rank that goes from zero to ten.
 With zero meaning that the character has just learned the skill and cannot draw upon any experience when